rtrp/osu-transport/users/reynolaa/index.md

 ![Homogeneous simulation](images/homogeneous.gif)

 Consider the above simulation in cylindrical geometry with dimensions approximately equal to the those in the Molten Salt Reactor Experiment (R = 70cm and Z = 150cm).
-The nuclear data is made up, but features negative temperature coefficient of reactivity.
+The nuclear data is made up, but features a negative temperature coefficient of reactivity.

 * __0.25 seconds__ the flux is initially centered where the delay neutron precursors peak, which is not at midline due to precursor advection
 * __2.00 seconds__ as the precursors move, the flux follows